searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetPaletteOptions/readme.md

 ## Usage

 ### values
-The required `values` prop contains all facet values where the facet type is 'palette'
+The required `values` prop specifiesall facet values where the facet type is 'palette'.

 ```jsx
 <FacetPaletteOptions values={paletteFacet.values} />